 Certain apprenticeships costs — fees, textbooks, supplies, and equipment, including required trade tools — can now be paid with a 529 plan withdrawal.
 The apprenticeship program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 plan withdrawal.
 Interested parties can check the Labor Department’s search tool to confirm that a program is eligible.

 Additionally, any student loan that qualifies for the federal student loan income tax deduction can now be paid with a 529 distribution.
 There is a $10,000 lifetime limit per 529 beneficiary.
+The withdrawal request must be made within the same calendar year in which the expense was incurred.
 However, an additional $10,000 can be used to repay qualified student loans for each of the beneficiary’s siblings.

 What if my child doesn’t go to an Ohio school?